 allied troops from all sides descended on them.
-For the rive was still quite unfordable on the first of September.
-Twe hundred killed and wounded of Vandermaesen's division were found lying at the bridgehead at dawn.
-But his regiment followed by those of the rear brigades of the other two division were in safety at Sare long before Skerrett realized the chance he had lost.
-He appears to have succeeded in concealing the factorial from Wellington, whose only note of them in his dispatch is the 'the nature of the ground rendering it impossible to prevenentirely the passage of the bridge after daylight, it was made under fire of a great part of Major-General Skerrett's brigad and the enemy's loss in the operation must have been verenessiderable'.
+For the river was still quite unfordable on the first of September.
+Two hundred killed and wounded of Vandermaesen's division were found lying at the bridgehead at dawn.
+But his regiments, followed by those of the rear brigades of the other two divisions, were in safety at Sare long before Skerrett realized the chance he had lost.
+He appears to have succeeded in concealing the facts from Wellington, whose only note of them in his dispatch is that 'the nature of the ground rendering it impossible to prevent entirely the passage of the bridge after daylight, it was made under fire of a great part of Major-General Skerrett's brigade, and the enemy's loss in the operation must have been very considerable'.

-So ended Soult's last battle in Spain-one whose manageme does not show his talents at their best.
-It would seem have been a cardinal error to attack the Allies with two colum of approximately equal strength, on two points separated fro each other by five miles of impassable mountain.
-There was: way in which Reille and Clausel could have co-operated, unle one or the other of them had achieved a complete success his own sector of the front.
-This being so, it would have be well to give one column-Reille's for choice-overpoweri numbers, and to have made the other little more than a demostrating force.
-It may be said that the whole adventure was t hazardous, so long as Wellington had a strong corps on the oth side of the Bidassoa, between Santa Barbara and the Col Maya, with which he could attack the whole French frontier flank.
-The mere threat to do so wrecked Clausel's offensive Logically, no doubt, the Marshal ought to have begun by evicti the British from the Col de Maya, the Puerto de Echalar, a Vera-if this had been done the threat to his flank would have been removed.
-But with only 45,000 troops in hand, he could hardly have found enough men to execute this movement a also to attack frontally across the Bidassoa.
-Moreover there w no time for a three days' campaign, such as this scheme would have required.
-He had to strike at once, or to see St. Sebasti fall.
-The actual plan adopted was unsatisfactory, and deserve to fail: yet it is hard to see how on that ground, with the numbers, and with only one day at his disposition, he could have produced any really satisfactory scheme of attack.
+So ended Soult's last battle in Spain-one whose management does not show his talents at their best.
+It would seem to have been a cardinal error to attack the Allies with two columns of approximately equal strength, on two points separated from each other by five miles of impassable mountain.
+There was no way in which Reille and Clausel could have co-operated, unless one or the other of them had achieved a complete success on his own sector of the front.
+This being so, it would have been well to give one column-Reille's for choice-overpowering numbers, and to have made the other little more than a demonstrating force.
+It may be said that the whole adventure was too hazardous, so long as Wellington had a strong corps on the other side of the Bidassoa, between Santa Barbara and the Col de Maya, with which he could attack the whole French frontier in flank.
+The mere threat to do so wrecked Clausel's offensive.
+Logically, no doubt, the Marshal ought to have begun by evicting the British from the Col de Maya, the Puerto de Echalar, and Vera-if this had been done the threat to his flank would have been removed.
+But with only 45,000 troops in hand, he could hardly have found enough men to execute this movement and also to attack frontally across the Bidassoa.
+Moreover there was no time for a three days' campaign, such as this scheme would have required.
+He had to strike at once, or to see St. Sebastian fall.
+The actual plan adopted was unsatisfactory, and deserved to fail: yet it is hard to see how on that ground, with those numbers, and with only one day at his disposition, he could have produced any really satisfactory scheme of attack.